 Everyone hated their own costume, and was jealous of everyone else’s.
 I know I really wanted to wear the white dress from the UK Pavillion, but my friend who worked there herself was not a fan.
 Many of the costumes were itchy, and in the Florida heat they could be intolerable, especially when working outside.
 Imagine having 40 degree air flowing around your legs wearing a long, black skirt.
 Not ideal.

-This series comes in 3 parts, so follow these links to read more of the Cast Member secrets!
+As mentioned, this series comes in 3 parts, so follow these links to read more of the Cast Member secrets!

 In Part 2 I talk about the show, the job itself, and the insane rules of working as a Cast Member!